 Failure to meet the state and federal requirements can result in hefty fines and imprisonment for repeat offenders.
 The cost of these fines gets determined in a civil action in the county where the violation occurred.

 The DHHS can fine businesses or individuals that engage in an asbestos project without a valid license.
 Fines are between $5,000 and $25,000 for the first offense and $25,000 to $100,000 for each later offense.

 A repeat offender already cited for a civil penalty is guilty of a Class 1 misdemeanor.
 For each subsequent offense, the offender will be guilty of a Class IV felony, which can result in a maximum of five years imprisonment, a $10,000 fine or both.

 In 2013, a Falls City, Nebraska, company planning to demolish a building and construct a new motel was fined $25,000 for illegally disposing of asbestos.
 After paying an asbestos abatement firm to remove roofing materials from the building slated for demolition, Vision 20-20 Inc. illegally removed asbestos floor tiles to avoid paying for the $14,000 job.

-Prosecutors said the company violated the federal Clean Water Act by failing to obtain a permit for asbestos disposal and later dumping the toxic materials into a ditch that led to the Missouri and Big Nemaha Rivers.
+Prosecutors said the company violated the federal Clean Water Act by failing to obtain a permit for asbestos disposal and later dumping the toxic materials into a ditch that led to the Missouri River and Big Nemaha River.
 A Nebraska Department of Environmental Quality spokesperson assured residents the site was cleaned properly and posed no danger of asbestos exposure.